Reading time – around 10 mins

 In addition to all the above, you will also need to build a deep understanding of individual aircraft in general – such as what you can and cannot touch, wipe, pull, climb on, polish safely, etc – and perform research on the aircraft type before working on a new platform.

 Whilst you can be a “jack of all trades” and work on any aircraft, having a speciality may also be beneficial – especially on jets.
-Knowing the ins and outs of a Gulfstream, and advertising yourself as such, narrows your focus market down and you could find yourself flown around the world as a “specialist” in demand…
+Knowing the ins and outs of a Gulfstream and advertising yourself as such narrows your focus market down, and you could find yourself flown around the world as a “specialist” in demand.
+However, a rounded knowledge is important – the full version of the idiom is “A jack of all trades is a master of none, but oftentimes better than a master of one” – so have a speciality, but be able to adapt it to whatever business throws at you…

 Insurance